 Our analysis does not support the emphasis on price-cost comparisons, as belowcost pricing is neither necessary nor sufficient for successful predation.
-If entry costs are high, above-cost prices may suffice to deter entry; conversely, a short-run loss may not drive E out of the market it if expects large enough profits in the long-run.
+If entry costs are high, I can deter entry even by pricing above average cost.
+Conversely, pricing below marginal cost in the short-run may not enable I to drive E out of the market it if expects large enough profits in the long-run.
 By contrast, the "prospect for recoupment" plays a crucial role in our analysis, which shows how it depends on the likelihood of exit and of future entry.

-Our analysis does not support either a complete ban on predation, even if such a ban were enforceable.
+Our analysis also does not support a complete ban on predation, even if such a ban were enforceable.
 The reason is that the benefit of low prices during the predatory episode may outweigh the harm from monopoly incurred between exit and new entry, suggesting that legal rules intended to identify and mitigate predation should take into account dynamic considerations.
 This leads us to consider two rules that do so and are meant to be easier to enforce.
 The first rule was suggested by Williamson (1977) and Edlin (2002), and is intended to curb the incumbent's response to entry.
 The second rule was suggested by Baumol (1979), and is instead intended to curb the incumbent's response to exit.
 We show that both rules can dominate a complete ban on predation by deterring predatory behavior when it is socially harmful, while allowing it when it is socially desirable.
 We also characterize the optimal policy between laissez-faire, a ban on predation, and these two legal rules.

 In the rest of the paper, we proceed as follows.
 Next, we relate our analysis to the literature on predatory behavior.
 We then present our model in Section 2 and characterize the equilibrium in Section 3.
 We discuss antitrust intervention in Section 4 and provide concluding remarks in Section 5.
 In Appendix A we illustrate the assumed payoff structure within a standard Stackelberg duopoly.
-All proofs are
+All proofs are in Appendix B.